Alcohol-Free Drinks in Recovery: The Honest Answer

 Trigger Risk

 AF drinks are designed to replicate the taste, smell, and appearance of alcoholic beverages.
 That's the whole point.
-But for someone in recovery, those familiar sensations can activate neural pathways associated with addiction.
+But for someone in recovery, those familiar sensations can activate the same reward circuitry that drives craving and relapse.

 Euphoric Recall